My Prayer Hears Your Prayer

 Welcome to our blog

-We hope you will share your ideas with us.
 We thank everyone who has participated in reading, commenting, liking, sharing, and writing for our blog.
-The blog was created to provide the Wholebody Focusing Community with an open, online forum for participating in a Heartfelt Conversation.
+Diana Scaleara created the blog to provide the Wholebody Focusing Community with an open online forum to participate in a Heartfelt Conversation.

-This blog was started by Diana Scalera, a student of Kevin McEvenue and Wholebody Focusing Trainer, in December 2017.
-It was filled with content from Wholebody Focusers and teachers who have studied with Kevin McEvenue, Karen Whalen, Addie Van Der Kooy, Rosa Catoio, and Bruna Blundello, Direct Encounter, and Maria Hakasalo.
+Diana Scalera is a student of Kevin McEvenue, the originator of Wholebody Focusing.
+A team of readers and writers fills the blog with content.
+These WBF trainers are among the contributors.
+They are Wholebody Focusers and teachers who have studied with Kevin McEvenue, Karen Whalen, Addie Van Der Kooy, Rosa Catoio, and Bruna Blundello, Direct Encounter, and Maria Hakasalo.

 We started this process because we saw a need in our own lives for a way to stay connected to the Wholebody Focusing and Heartfelt Conversation practices that we have learned.
 This blog is part of a coordinated effort to create sustainable resources that help WBFers connect and provide multiple ways to keep our shared conversation moving forward.
 We are fortunate to have Kevin McEvenue, the founder of Wholebody Focusing, as our mentor and primary advocate.
 He frequently replies to posts when something in them moves him.